mipolash0/AI-Course/AI Tools/README.md

-📊 AI-Generated Content Project
-This project showcases the power of artificial intelligence tools in automatically creating engaging digital content — including a presentation and a narrated video.
-All scripts and outlines were written by ChatGPT, and the final content was created using Gamma and InVideo, two popular AI-powered creation platforms.

 🎯 Objective
 The main goal of this project is to explore how AI can assist in generating educational and promotional content with minimal manual effort.
 It demonstrates how: